 - The individual who is told about, hears, or is made aware of the concern/disclosure is responsible for following the Safeguarding Reporting Procedure.
-Unless someone is in immediate danger, they should inform their club Welfare Officer, LTA Safeguarding Team or National Safeguarding Lead (page 2) - The club Welfare Officer and Safeguarding Leads are responsible for reporting safeguarding concerns to the LTA Safeguarding Team - The LTA Safeguarding Team is responsible for assessing all safeguarding concern/disclosures that are reported to them and working with the club Welfare Officer and national Safeguarding Leads to follow up as appropriate on a case-by-case basis, prioritising the well-being of the child/ adult at risk at all times.
-Dependent on the concern/disclosure, a referral may be made to: - The police in an emergency (999): - Local Authority Children's Services: 01446 725202; Out of hours: 029 20 788570 - Local Authority Adult Services: 01446 700111 - o Disclosure and Barring Service (or Disclosure Scotland; Adult Social Work Team or Health and Social Service Department (Channel Islands) for concerns/disclosures about a member of staff, consultant, coach, official or volunteer 03000 200 190 - The LTA Safeguarding and Protection Committee for advice and guidance.
+Unless someone is in immediate danger, they should inform their club Welfare Officer, LTA Safe and Inclusive Tennis Team, National Safeguarding Lead or the CA's National Safeguarding Officer (page 2). - The club Welfare Officer and Safeguarding Leads are responsible for reporting safeguarding concerns to the LTA Safe and Inclusive Tennis Team or the CA's National Safeguarding Officer. - The LTA Safe and Inclusive Tennis Team is responsible for assessing all safeguarding concern/disclosures that are reported to them and working with the club Welfare Officer and national Safeguarding Leads to follow up as appropriate on a case-by-case basis, prioritising the well-being of the child/ adult at risk at all times.
+Dependent on the concern/disclosure, a referral may be made to: - The police in an emergency (999); - o Local Authority Children's Services (0300 300 0117) - Local Authority Adult Services- First Response Team (01983 814980) - Designated Officer (England only) for concerns/disclosures about a member of staff, consultant, coach, official or volunteer (01983 823723) - Disclosure and Barring Service (or Disclosure Scotland; Adult Social Work Team or Health and Social Service Department (Channel Islands) for concerns/disclosures about a member of staff, consultant, coach, official or volunteer - Helpline-03000 200 190 - o The LTA Safeguarding and Protection Committee for advice and guidance. - The Safeguarding officer for the Croquet Association Jean Hargreaves 01617924694